RobotLearning/traj-gen-and-tracking/README.md

 - Why does task servo feedback blow up in Robot computer?

 Notes:
+- test performance of ILC with linearization at each iteration
 - why doesn't ball and robot trajectory coincide in simulations? check kinematics in MATLAB
 - test performance of Fact and tls version on 0.5 sec trajectory
 - check total least squares on the ball prediction dataset